Lascăr Vorel: Youth and formation

+The innovator

-One of Vorel's early admirers was journalist-philosopher Nae Ionescu, who discovered his "surprising newness and high intellectualism", viewing his "tormented" art as a record of Vorel's own existential struggles.
+According to Bunescu, Vorel was interested in carving his own artistic niche; therefore, despite being colleagues with Wassily Kandinsky, Vorel never joined Der Blaue Reiter.
+One of his early admirers was journalist-philosopher Nae Ionescu, who discovered his "surprising newness and high intellectualism", viewing his "tormented" art as a record of Vorel's own existential struggles.
 Overall, Ionescu argues, Vorel was "one of the most exquisite exemplars of Romanian spirituality."
 As noted by critic Valentin Ciucă, Vorel was both a shy man with a "complex interior life" and a modernizer, "interested in artistic synchronism, with all newness that existed in art at the start of the century."
 Another critic, Petru Comarnescu, argues that Vorel was above all an "intellectual painter" with a "tragic sense of self."
 In addition to painting and drawing, he was a published writer of sketch stories.
 These include Măestrul meu ("My Masterful"), taken up by Viața Literară și Artistică journal (1908), as well as a series in Noua Revistă Română (1913).
 According to Ionescu, this literary production had "vanished" from public memory within a decade.

 In 1908–1909, Vorel became interested in Expressionism while attending exhibits of works by Vincent van Gogh, Paul Cézanne, and Henri Matisse.
 His artistic vision fully incorporated Cézanne's geometrical guidelines, resulting in what writer Dumitru Iov viewed as "moderate cubism".
 Also according to Iov, Vorel was masterful in his 1914 canvass The Card Players.
 By then, Vorel had met Max Beckmann, who drew his portrait in charcoal.
 He was also in contact with Albert Bloch, an American member of Der Blaue Reiter.
 In 1910–1912 Vorel, Bloch and Hanns Bolz worked as cartoonists for a satirical magazine, Der Komet, which was probably conceived of in Munich's Café Stefanie; the editor was anarchist writer Erich Mühsam, who regularly played chess with Vorel.
 It was as a result of Vorel's intercession that Der Komet also published cartoons by another Romanian, Nicolae Mantu.
 He was in contact with another co-national, and fellow student, Nicolae Tonitza, and, as Comarnescu argues, greatly influenced Tonitza's own approach to art.
-The tow men were sharing a studio, and were photographed in it, in or around 1910.
+The two men were sharing a studio, and were photographed in it, in or around 1910.
+Their Romanian friends also included painter Grigore Negoșanu and aviation pioneer Aurel Vlaicu.